Trusted WordPress tutorials, when you need them most.

 If this solves the error, then you’ll know that your theme was causing the problem.

-If this is the case, we recommend finding a new theme for your WordPress website.
+And if this is the case, we recommend finding a new theme for your WordPress website.
 To help you out, we’ve posted our expert pick of the best responsive WordPress themes.

 If this doesn’t solve the problem, then you can restore your original theme.
 The easiest way is using the copy you downloaded to your computer.
 For more detailed instructions, please see our guide to using FTP to upload files to WordPress.

 If you’re getting 404 errors, then you can try regenerating your links, which will rebuild and repair your permalink structure.
-You can do this with the click of a button, and without changing anything on your WordPress website.
+You can do this with the click of a button and without changing anything on your WordPress website.

 The WordPress permalink settings

-Now scroll to the very bottom of this page and click on ‘Save Changes.’
+Now, simply scroll to the very bottom of this page and click on ‘Save Changes.’

 After a few moments, you should see a message confirming that WordPress has updated your permalink structure.